Skip to main content

 CI/CD in 2026 is about speed, security, and reliability.
 Modern pipelines automate everything from code review to production deployment, with built-in security at every step.

-Focus on incremental improvements: faster builds, better caching, comprehensive testing, and secure deployments.
-The best pipeline is one that gets code to production safely and quickly while maintaining high quality.
+Focus on incremental improvements: faster builds through caching and parallelism, better testing with intelligent selection, secure pipelines through DevSecOps practices, and cost optimization through FinOps discipline.
+The best pipeline is one that gets code to production safely and quickly while maintaining high quality — and that you can measure and improve over time.

 Comments